-Marshmallow plants grow between four to five feet tall and can put on a quite a dramatic show in the garden while in bloom.
+Marshmallow plants grow 4 to 5 feet tall and can put on quite a dramatic show in the garden while in bloom.
 Their tall elegant spikes are covered with almost white to blush or light pink flowers from July to September.
 They're also loved by pollinators.
-Brown seed pods begin to form in Late September, releasing tiny black seeds when mature.
+Brown seed pods begin to form in late September, releasing tiny black seeds when mature.
 Depending on your climate, they can be planted from seed in the fall or spring.

 |Scientific Name||Althaea officinalis|